ahmedelrweny1/ICU-Management-System/README.md

 ## 👥 Authors

 **Development Team**
-ICU Management Solutions
+Shefaa Healthcare Solutions

 ---

 ## 📞 Support

-For support, email: support@icumanagement.com
+For support, email: support@shefaa.com
 Or create an issue in the repository.

 ---